Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Arlington National Cemetery

-The next stop on Day 2 of your 3 Days in Washington DC Itinerary is the famous Arlington National Cemetery.
+The next stop is the famous Arlington National Cemetery.
 From Capitol Hill, hop on the Metro (Blue Line) to Arlington.

-Arlington National Cemetery is a 624-acre military cemetery.
+Arlington National Cemetery is a 624-acre military burial ground.
 Established in 1864 during the Civil War, the cemetery is listed on the National Register of Historic Places.
 US Presidents Taft and Kennedy are buried alongside 400,000 American soldiers at Arlington.

 Georgetown